-- a) Postgraduate qualifications can award classifications of Distinction, Merit or Pass. - b) The classification of your qualification will be automatically awarded in accordance with the relevant Open University scheme of classification. - c) Some postgraduate qualifications may either not award classified awards, or may have an approved exceptional scheme which varies from the Framework in J5.2. - d) Postgraduate qualification schemes may specify which modules(s) if any must be included within the modules used for classification. - e) In all cases, Postgraduate classification schemes are included in the specific qualification regulations.
+- a) Postgraduate qualifications can award classifications of Distinction, Merit or Pass. - b) The classification of your qualification will be automatically awarded in accordance with the relevant Open University scheme of classification. - c) Some postgraduate qualifications may either not award classified awards, or may have an approved exceptional scheme which varies from the Framework in J5.2. - d) Postgraduate qualification schemes may specify which modules(s) (and Open University microcredentials if any), must be included within the credit used for classification. - e) In all cases, Postgraduate classification schemes are included in the specific qualification regulations.